 “I was stonewalled at every turn,” Cushing said.
 “It became clear pretty soon that [Platt] had no intention of presenting the evidence that I amassed.
 All the pieces were there.
 There was enough to take it before a grand jury in 1983.
 I could not understand why the district attorney could not see it.”

-30 years later, the case was still unsolved, but an opportunity for the case to be re-opened presented itself.
-The man responsible for the original autopsy, Dr. Isidore Mihalakis, in 1983 commented to The Morning Call about the investigation.
+Thirty years later, the case was still unsolved, but an opportunity for the case to be re-opened presented itself.
+The man responsible for the original autopsy, Dr. Isidore Mihalakis, commented in 1983 to The Morning Call about the investigation.
 “The clear-cut forensics weren’t there, but the suspicion was there.
 I did not have a clear-cut case.
 It was a very worrisome case.
-Obviously, there was enough there to arouse my suspicion but not enough to take it to trial.”
+Obviously, there was enough to arouse my suspicion but not enough to take it to trial.”

 Mihalakis would later say, “Just because she was beaten doesn’t mean she was beaten to death.”